ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 As an example, see how an XGBoost regressor is faster than vanilla gradient boosting regressor [here](https://xgboosting.com/xgbregressor-faster-than-gradientboostingregressor/).

-XGBoost has a strong [community](https://xgboost.ai/community), teh discussion forums are really useful for developers.
+XGBoost has a strong [community](https://xgboost.ai/community), the discussion forums are really useful for developers.

 # Stacking ensemble